How to Build a Sales Enablement Plan

 Nearly all sales teams have their sales process documented, but only 36% of reps consistently follow it.
 This enablement execution gap is one of the biggest variables in sales performance.

 The good news is that you can close this gap.
-What it takes is an effective enablement strategy that guides your roadmap, and leadership reinforcement along the way.
+What it takes is an effective sales enablement plan, a strategy that guides your roadmap, and leadership reinforcement along the way.
 (So easy, right?)

 What is sales enablement?Β